 How To Use A Birthing Ball During Labor?

-Working out on the ball before you go into labor can make you feel comfortable.
+Working out on the ball can help with childbirth preparation, aid in core strengthening, and make you feel comfortable before labor.
 Some healthcare providers also recommend using TENS (transcutaneous electrical nerve stimulation, drug-free option for pain relief) along with the birthing ball to cope up with early labor.

 Here is how you can use the birthing ball during labor:

-- Sit on the birth ball with your feet shoulder-width apart.
+1. Sit on the birthing ball with your feet shoulder-width apart.
 Now rock your pelvis side to side and from front to back (like using hula hoops).
-This helps to stretch your body so that the baby moves into right birthing position.
+This helps to stretch out your body so that the baby can move into the right birthing position.

-- Lean over the ball while standing, with the ball placed on the bed or an elevated platform.
-This position gives gravity needed for the baby’s descent.
+4. Lean forward over the ball while standing, with the ball placed on the bed or an elevated platform.
+This labor ball position gives gravity needed for the baby’s descent.

-- If you are worried about falling off the birthing ball, try sitting upright on the peanut ball, an alternative to the rounded birth ball.
-Research also shows that the use of the peanut ball has the potential to reduce the labor duration and cesarean rate in those with epidural (5).
+6. If you are worried about falling off the birthing ball, consider seeking balance training, or try sitting upright on the peanut ball, an alternative to the rounded birth ball.
+(5).

 Besides making normal delivery easy, the birthing ball can also help you stay fit and recover faster after childbirth.
 Check with your doctor before planning to use a birthing ball.
 You can get a personal trainer or a specialist dealing with women fitness, if necessary.